 Research Roller Coaster Designs

 I was looking for roller coasters that I could roll my wheelchair up to and that would allow for a relatively unobstructed transfer.
 As a bilateral below-knee amputee with residual limbs that are especially vulnerable to skin breakdown, there are risks associated with traditional coasters.
-I wouldn't want to leave a ride with my knees battered and bloodied, so I decided that the inverted coasters were best for me.
+I wouldn’t want to leave a ride with my knees battered and bloodied, so I decided that the inverted coasters were best for me.
 Depending on the nature of your disability, you may reach a different conclusion.
+People with limited trunk control, for instance, may require a roller coaster that restrains passengers at the shoulders.

 The video above, from Coaster Studios, allowed me to take a look at the Freedom Flyer’s design, as well as its boarding platform layout.
 A couple of other great YouTube channels worth checking are CoasterForce and Theme Park Review.